samwisekind/steamchat-website/README.md

 # Steamchat Website Source Files

 Here you can find the source files for the Steamchat (formerly "Steamcast") website.
-We're releasing the entirety of the website so if you're interested in web development and design you can clone this repository to learn, play or modify with.
+If you're interested in web development and design you can clone this repository to learn, play or modify with at your leisure.
 Do anything you want with it, no attribution required!

 The website included in this repository is the version from 2013 onwards.
 We have updated it from its [original state](https://github.com/Flamov/steamchat-website/tree/c6ec7d23f21fbf421eb74abe7b1a97b9d83ec0c9) to be more sanely coded as well as clean up the original files, add CSS3 support, as well as a bunch of other additions and improvements.